 Source: Author’s Analysis

 4.1.
-Discussions Of The Normalized Scores
+Discussions of the Normalized Scores

 The performance score of the indicators used in the study is displayed in Table 2.
 Depending on whether the scores are below, equal to, or over 50 percent, the indicators are either rising, staying the same, or improving somewhat.
 An indicator is deemed "on track" if its score is greater than 75 percent (Sachs et al., 2023).
 Additionally, according to the recommendations, indicators with higher normalized scores show significant progress toward reaching SDG 8, especially in the social and economic dimensions.
 Table 3's usage of threshold values from the Sustainable Development Report 2023 made it possible to evaluate each indicator's performance in relation to predetermined standards.
 In line with SDG targets like decent work and economic growth, goal 8, the study emphasizes the significance of using normalized data for a clear, comparative analysis (SDSN, 2023; Sachs et al., 2023).
 The normalized scores for a few chosen indicators that were used to evaluate the achievement of Sustainable Development Goal 8 (SDG8) between 2015 and 2022 are displayed in Table 3.
 A considerable improvement is indicated by a score above 50, which shows progress toward the specific targets.
 The performance of the indicators varies, as the table shows.
 Moderate economic growth was shown during the period by the yearly growth rates per capita and employed person, which scored 53.9 and 57.8, respectively.
 The percentage of young people (ages 15 to 24) who are not enrolled in school, work, or training also received a score of 57.2, indicating a slight improvement in getting young people involved in constructive activities.
 Similar to this, the country's level of labor rights compliance, which scored 69.1, shows that labor rights are being protected and that freedom of association and collective bargaining is being promoted, all of which are in line with SDG 8 (Decent Work and Economic Growth).